smhurf/lewagon_challenges/01-Python/01-Programming-Basics/02-System-Parameters/README.md

 print('Argument List:', str(sys.argv))
 ```

-You can save it to a file `args.py` and run it:
+You can save it in the file called `args.py` and run it:

 ```bash
 python args.py arg1 arg2 arg3